Director, Gynecologic Oncology

 New York University Langone Health

-Dr. Levine also has an active interest in medical education and innovative technology.
-He has authored or co-authored more than 200 peer-reviewed research papers, review articles, and book chapters.
 Dr. Levine has been very active within the NIH-sponsored Cancer Genome Atlas project (TCGA).
-He serves as co-chair of the ovarian, endometrial, and uterine carcinosarcoma disease working groups.
-He is a member of the Scientific Advisory Committee of the Ovarian Cancer Research Fund, the Clearity Foundation, and the Honorable Tina Brozman Foundation.
+He served as co-chair of the ovarian, endometrial, uterine carcinosarcoma, and Pan-GYN disease working groups.
+He is a member of the Scientific Advisory Committee of the Ovarian Cancer Research Alliance, Clearity Foundation, and Honorable Tina Brozman Foundation.
+He has authored or co-authored more than 220 peer-reviewed articles and two textbooks.
 Dr. Levine has received funding from the National Cancer Institute, the Department of Defense, Stand Up 2 Cancer, and the Gynecologic Oncology Group.
-He has been awarded the American Congress of Obstetricians and Gynecologists Mentor Award, served as co-chair of the American Association for Cancer Research Special Conferences on Ovarian Cancer, received the 2013 Foundation for Women’s Cancer Excellence in Ovarian Cancer Research Prize, and is the Assistant Dean of the Department of Defense Ovarian Cancer Academy.
+He has been awarded the American Congress of Obstetricians and Gynecologists Mentor Award, served as co-chair of the American Association for Cancer Research Special Conferences on Ovarian and Endometrial Cancers, received the Foundation for Women’s Cancer Excellence in Ovarian Cancer Research Prize, is the Assistant Dean of the Department of Defense Ovarian Cancer Academy, the translational science co-chair of the NRG Oncology Corpus Committee, a member of the NCI Cancer Prevention Steering Committee, and Chair of the NCI Cancer Biomarkers Study Section.